Whistleblowing: how to turn compliance with upcoming laws into a business advantage

 However, a successful whistleblowing system is more than not just setting up a hotline or mailbox for submitting reports.
 It requires appropriate communication, procedures and trainings.

-In collaboration with the Forensics team, PwC's Academy offers a training highlighting the key requirements of the Luxembourg's Whistleblowing law.
+In collaboration with the Forensics team, PwC Academy offers a training highlighting the key requirements of the Luxembourg's Whistleblowing law.
 It will also explain necessary accompanying processes to ensure the proper use of the whistleblowing system.
 Participants will gain practical tips for the setting up and operating the system as well as handling and investigating allegations.

 As part of the Forensics team, our trainers bring valuable first-hand experience with actual investigations and whistleblowing cases.